NatalyBova111/M6_Wellbalance/app/docs/mvp-spec.md

 * ✔ Database Schema (`schema.md` upcoming)
 * ✔ Short notes on setup (CLI, types generation)

-### **4.3 Functional Criteria**
+### 4.3 Functional Criteria

-* New users can sign up → email confirmation → log in → see dashboard
+* New users can sign up → confirm email → log in → see the dashboard
+* Users can set and update personal daily targets (calories and macros)
-* User can add foods to the database
+* Users can add foods and meals, and the dashboard reflects:
-* Dashboard displays added entries
+  * total daily calories
+  * macro totals (protein, carbs, fat)
+* Custom foods can be added and then used in the Add Meal flow
+* AI Chat Assistant is accessible and responds to user messages
-* No console errors
+* No blocking console errors during normal usage

 ---